‘Whoever invented the phrase ‘slept like a baby’ clearly didn’t have one…’

 However, it’s important for you to make up the sleep you’re not getting at night at other times.
 Look for other sleep solutions.
 If you have a partner, can they do the early shift while you have a mini lie in?
 Is there anyone that can hold them during the day for half an hour so you can nap?
 Can you go to bed at the same time you put the baby down for the evening, however early that is?

 3. If You Can’t Sleep, Make Sure You Rest

 Even if you can’t sleep when the baby sleeps, it’s important to take an amount of time – however small – to rejuvenate yourself in the day.
 See if you can have a long bath with no interruptions, a shower, some time alone to watch your favourite TV show or even five baby-free minutes to scroll through Instagram.
 All of these will help you relax which is important when you’re tired.

-As Rachel wrote in her post on sleep deprivation, it’s OK to admit it’s tough, because it is!
+It’s OK to admit it’s tough, because it is!
 Sleep deprivation can make you forgetful, irrational and irritated.
 It’s difficult to deal with in what’s already a tricky time.
 There’s no shame in sharing this.

 If your partner can take the baby for an hour or so during the day, make it happen.
 Do you have friends or relatives that can hold the baby while you have a nap?
 Invite them over.

 6. Find Sympathetic Friends Who Are Also Sleep Deprived

 Try and find friends with new babies who are honest about how much their child sleeps, and willing to admit that they are finding it tough too.
 There’s nothing worse than over-competitive parents who boast about how brilliantly their child sleeps when you’re sitting there yawning.